wblabio/wgact/src/readme.txt

 = 1.10.5 =

 * Tweak: parseFloat for value in Facebook and Pinterest just in case no proper input is received
+* Tweak: Added an exclusion to fix an issue with Microsoft Ads, caused by Cloudflare Rocket Loader
+* Tweak: Removed launch deal code
+* Tweak: Cleaned up some cruft
+* Fix: Added default quantity if quantity field has been removed on a product page
+* Fix: Switched to treat order IDs as strings.
+Otherwise it would throw an error if a shop owner changes order IDs to also use letters.

 = 1.10.4 =